You can earn points in lots of ways when you purchase on-demand pizza classes:

 - The New York Pizza – is the mother of all contemporary pizzas.
 The mixing style is called the “improved mix.”
 The quintessential version of this pizza is the Pepperoni.
 (Intermediate Level 1 Classes)

 - The Roman Pizza – is the reigning queen of modern pizza.
 The mixing style is called the “intensive mix” or “hyper mix.”
-The quintessential version of this “pizza bianca” is the Olive Oil, Rosemary & Sea Salt.
+The quintessential version of this “pizza bianca” is the Olive Oil, Rosemary & Flake Salt.
 (Advanced Level 1 Classes)

 Live Zoom pizza classes happen- you guessed it- live through Zoom and are offered at specific times and dates.
 You must register in advance for these classes.
 Video On-Demand (VOD) pizza classes are pre-recorded so you can view them at your convenience as many times as you’d like for THIRTY DAYS FROM THE TIME OF PURCHASE.